nom-app/create-nom-app/docs/docs/testing/creating-tests.md

 * Files with `.spec.js` suffix will run through the Mocha test runner.

+* Jest as a test runner is on the [roadmap](https://github.com/MaximDevoir/create-nom-app/issues/3).

 ## Running Tests

 You can run tests with the `test` script.